Validating suspicious files

 • CaptchaHttp./home/domain/malware.php: The file was uploaded to our captcha page by some bot.

-You can also reach this feature from the Anti-malware/Local malware signatures menu point by clicking the “Start validation process” button.
+You can also access this feature from the Anti-malware/Local malware signatures menu by clicking the “Start validation process” button.

 Upload malware

 You can also upload files from the Dashboard to generate a malware signature.
-You just need to click on the + Add new Malware button at the top right of the Local malware signatures menu.
-The signature will be in a validating state and the signature ID and the number of matching files on your servers will be displayed within 5 minutes in the Table of malware signatures.
+To do so, click on the + Add new Malware button at the top right of the Local malware signatures menu.
+The signature will be in a validating state, and the signature ID and the number of matching files on your servers will be displayed within 5 minutes in the Table of malware signatures.

 In case of accidental validation or discarding